Pylons/hypatia/docs/overview.rst

 A Tour of :mod:`repoze.catalog`
 ===============================

-All versions of Zope depend heavily on the Zope Object Datbase (ZODB).
+All versions of Zope depend heavily on the Zope Object Database (ZODB).
-Because ZODB is less a database and more a persistent object store (it doesn't possess a query language; Python *is* its query language), its been necessary to create indexing and searching facilities for data stored in ZODB.
+Because ZODB is less a database and more a persistent object store (it doesn't possess a query language; Python *is* its query language), it has been necessary to create indexing and searching facilities for data stored in ZODB.

 The first iteration of searching and indexing for ZODB-based